microsoft/PowerPlatformConnectors/certified-connectors/Dynamics365FraudProtection/Readme.md

 # Title

-Microsoft Dynamics 365 Fraud Protection provides merchants the capability to obtain risk assessment on fraudulent activity associated with e-commerce purchases , fraudulent account sign ups and sign in attempts in their online store front.
+Microsoft Dynamics 365 Fraud Protection provides merchants the capability to obtain risk assessment on fraudulent activity associated with e-commerce purchases , fraudulent account sign ups and sign in attempts in their online store.

-## Publisher:

-Microsoft

 ## Prerequisites